shivam01anand/shivamanand.github.io/_posts/2023-07-16-first-half-marathon.md

 Enjoyment then pain, this cycle of life.

 I'm up at 3:50 AM.

 Not that i'd ever imagine perfect scenarios which involve waking up at 4, I really couldn't have pictured a more exciting scenery on raceday.
 We were welcomed by cool drizzling, the clouds getting to work early for us.
-In the background, we had loud drums charging everyone, punjabi style.
+In the background, we had loud drums charging everyone, punjabi style..

 While a bollywood story has one protagonist, here there were 1000s.
 Some running 21k, some 2k.
 70s, little toothless kids.
 Army folks, obese netflix enthusiasts.
 It was fascinating.

 Each stretching their bodies in unique ways, my non existent routine involved marvelling at them.
 Figured i'd observe the pros if this is going to be my beginner attempt.